-A demonstration was conducted to show that the SSLs identified for beryllium, cobalt, and mercury were based on a Type IV cause and not by a release from the former Pirkey FGD Stackout Area.
+A demonstration was conducted to show that the SSLs identified for beryllium, cobalt, mercury, and lead were based on a Type IV cause and not by a release from the former Pirkey FGD Stackout Area.

 2. SUMMARY OF SITE CONDITIONS